tgaborit/C-atan/README.md

 # The Settlers of Catan

-This project consists in the videoludic adaptation of the board game **The Settlers of Catan**, as part of our studies in the Electronics and Computer Engineering department, at the INSA Rennes engineering school.
+This project consists in a videoludic adaptation of the board game **The Settlers of Catan**, as part of our studies in the Electronics and Computer Engineering department, at the INSA Rennes engineering school, France.
+It has been written in C.
-It follows the rules of the original board game, and each player takes turns on the same computer.
+This game, in french language, follows the rules of the original board game.
+Each player takes turns on the same computer.

 ![screenshot](documents/screenshot.png)